As AI/ML Models Become More Prevalent, So Too Must Risk Management

 3 Splunk: The Data Age is Here.
 Are you Ready? https://www.splunk.com/en_us/campaigns/data-age.html

 References to companies provided for illustrative purposes only to describe the themes expressed in the material.
-ServiceNow is held in Select Growth and Technology Innovators strategies.
+ServiceNow is held in Select Growth, Global Leaders and Technology Innovators strategies.
 Atlassian is held in Select Growth, Global Growth, International Growth, and Tech Innovators strategies.
-Twilio is held in Select Growth and Tech Innovators strategies.
 Salesforce, HubSpot, and GitHub are not held in any Sands Capital strategies.

 The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
+All investments are subject to market risk, including the possible loss of principal.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 References to companies provided for illustrative purposes only.
 The specific securities portfolio holdings identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
 GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.

 References to “Sands Capital”, the “firm”, “we” or “our” are references to Sands Capital Management and its affiliates, collectively, including Sands Capital Ventures, LLC (“Sands Capital Ventures”), which is a registered investment adviser that provides private market investment strategies, including its Private Growth Strategy to its clients.
 As of October 1, 2021, the firm was redefined to be the combination of Sands Capital Management, LLC and Sands Capital Ventures, LLC.
 Both firms are registered investment advisers with the United States Securities and Exchange Commission in accordance with the Investment Advisers Act of 1940.
 The two registered investment advisers are combined to be one firm and are doing business as Sands Capital.
 Sands Capital operates as a distinct business organization, retains discretion over the assets between the two registered investment advisers, and has autonomy over the total investment decision making process.
 PT# 202100290